The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: The Token-Guided Graph-Rewriting Machine

-All pass and rewrite transitions are well-defined.
-The following ``sub-graph'' property is essential in time-cost analysis, because it bounds the size of duplicable sub-graphs (i.e.\ $\oc$-boxes) in an execution. \begin{lem}[Sub-graph property] For any execution $\Init(G) \to^* \Final((H,e),\delta)$, each $\oc$-box of the graph $H$ appears as a sub-graph of the initial graph $G$. \end{lem} \begin{proof} Rewrite transitions can only copy or discard a $\oc$-box, and cannot introduce, expand or reduce a single $\oc$-box.
+The following ``sub-graph'' property is essential in time-cost analysis, because it bounds the size of duplicable sub-graphs (i.e.\ $\oc$-boxes) in an execution. \begin{lem}[Sub-graph property] For any execution $\Init(G) \to^* ((H,e),\delta)$, each $\oc$-box of the graph $H$ appears as a sub-graph of the initial graph $G$. \end{lem} \begin{proof} Rewrite transitions can only copy or discard a $\oc$-box, and cannot introduce, expand or reduce a single $\oc$-box.
 Therefore, any $\oc$-box of $H$ has to be already a $\oc$-box of the initial graph $G$. \end{proof}

 When a graph has an edge between links, the token is just passed along.
 With this pass transition over a link at hand, the equivalence relation between graphs that identifies consecutive links with a single link---so-called ``wire homeomorphism''~\cite{KissingerPhD}---lifts to a weak bisimulation between graph states.
 Therefore, behaviourally, we can safely ignore consecutive links.
 From the perspective of time-cost analysis, we benefit from the fact that rewrite transitions are designed not to introduce any edge between links.
 This means, by assuming that an execution starts with a graph with no consecutive links, we can analyse time cost of the execution without caring the extra pass transition over a link.